THE CULTIVATION IN THE PEARL OYSTER

-Each oyster is inserted with a small spheric nucleus made of shell, then reintroduced in suspended baskets into a well protected and nourished ocean bay.
-Technicians verify daily the water temperature and oyster feeding conditions.
-During the winter months the baskets of oysters are moved to warmer waters.
+Pearl oysters are inserted a small spheric nucleous made of shell and are reintroduced in suspended baskets into a well protected and nourished ocean bay.
+Technicians verify daily the water temperature and the oyster's feeding conditions.
+During the winter months, the baskets of oyster are moved to warmer waters.

-The oysters are periodically extracted from the ocean to receive health and cleansing treatments.
-Algae and other maritime elements may block their feeding and must be carefully removed from the shell.
-Sometimes the shell requires a medical liniment to avoid parasite infections and illness.
+The oysters are periodically extracted from the sea to receive health and cleaning treatments.
+Algae and other maritime elements which may block their feeding are carefully removed, and their shells are treated with medicines to avoid parasite infections and illnesses.

-With time, the oysters that have survived dangers like typhoons, red tide, or predators are brought to shore and examined.
-If everything went well the oyster will have produced a valuable pearl.
+The oysters which survive threats like typhoons, red tides and predators, are brought to the shore and examined.
+If everything goes well, the result will be a precious cultured pearl.

 Just a few oysters will survive and produce high quality pearls.
 When these pearls are perfect, that is an extraordinary event of nature.
 As opposed to imitation and artificial pearls, two cultured pearls will never be identical.
 Every single cultured pearl has its own combination of shape, size, luster and color.